dimagi/commcare-hq/eslint/docs/rules/no-unblessed-new.md

 ### Options

-Accepts an array of names.
-These names are allowed to be created with `new`.
+Accepts an array of identifiers.
+These are classes that may be created with `new`.

 ## When Not To Use It